We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 2. Remind employees of their responsibilities

-• the start and finish times of your party and that any activities after this time are not considered an extension of the party
+- the start and finish times of your party and that any activities after this time are not an extension of the party

-• your social media policies apply at the party.
-Encourage people to get permission from their colleagues before posting on social media.
+- your social media policies apply at the party.
+Encourage people to get permission from their colleagues before posting photos or videos on social media.

 3. Limit the amount of alcohol

-While an open bar may be a nice way to reward your employees, if you serve alcohol, make sure it's served legally and responsibly.
+While an open bar may be a nice way to reward your employees, if you serve alcohol, make sure it's legal and responsible.
 There should also be enough food and non-alcoholic drinks available.

 4. Check the venue before the party

-Visit the venue beforehand, or arrive a bit earlier, so you can address any hazards before the party starts (for example cords potentially causing people to trip).
+Visit the venue beforehand, or arrive a bit earlier, so you can address any hazards before the party starts.
+For example, make sure electrical cords are out of the way to avoid a trip hazard.

 5. Think about transport for your employees

-If you’re visiting a more remote location, consider providing a party bus for your employees.
+If you're visiting a remote location, consider providing a bus for your employees.

 6. Nominate someone to manage the party

-Having someone to keep an eye on the proceedings helps to ensure the party doesn't get out of hand and that any complaints are dealt with quickly.
+Have someone to keep an eye on the proceedings.
+It can help to ensure the party doesn't get out of hand and that any complaints are resolved quickly.

 7. Have gift guidelines